jrubes/PIA-Tunnel/ReadMe.txt

 The PIA Tunnel VM is a minimal Debian 7 installation with minor modifications.
 	* root is the only account.
 The password is "pia" without quotes.
 		* change the root password before you do anything else!!!!
-	* dhcpd is running on eth1 but only 192.168.10.101 may use port forwarding
+	* dhcpd is running on eth1 but only 192.168.10.101 will be configured for automatic port forwarding
 	* ntpd is disabled but a cronjob executes ntpd -q
 	* mtp-status removed
 	* open-vmware-tools have been installed